Xailran/SLCB_Fight/README.txt

 #     Versions      #
 #####################

-1.1.0 - Added UI options for viewers to select amount of points to fight for, and option for users to "accept" a fight before it actually happens.
+1.1.1 - Fixed script to properly work for Mixer and YT.
+Also fixed bug with using the "accept" settings 1.1.0 - Added UI options for viewers to select amount of points to fight for, and option for users to "accept" a fight before it actually happens.
 (Funded by twitch.tv/GodOfRanch)
 1.0.0 - Initial Release